hap-server/hap-server/README.md

     - [ ] Per-user HomeKit bridges
         - This would allow you to configure all accessories in hap-server and then allow multiple people to create their own homes with read-only access (or no access) to other people's accessories instead of sharing a single home where everyone has permission to control all accessories.
+Also allows users to choose their own favourite accessories/scenes/colours and using multiple devices without an Apple ID.
 - [x] Scenes
     - Works with automations.
 (Scenes just run automation conditions to check if they're enabled and automation conditions to activate/deactivate them.)